-- Only the few themselves can be compensated for their displeasure. - In this case, they are simply sacrificed for the benefit of other people. - "Utilitarianism does not take seriously the distinction between persons."
+- But there is no person, "Mr. Society," who is compensated for the displeasure of the few. - The only people who could be compensated for the displeasure of the few are the few themselves. - And in this case they are not compensated. - They are simply sacrificed for the benefit of other people. - "Utilitarianism does not take seriously the distinction between persons."